Osteochondritis dissecans: Prognosis

-The prognosis after different treatments varies and is based on several factors which include the age of the patient, the affected joint, the stage of the lesion and, most importantly, the state of the growth plate.
+The prognosis after different treatments varies and is based on several factors that include the age of the patient, the affected joint, the stage of the lesion and, most importantly, the state of the growth plate.
 It follows that the two main forms of osteochondritis dissecans are defined by skeletal maturity.
 The juvenile form of the disease occurs in open growth plates, usually affecting children between the ages of 5 and 15 years.
 The adult form commonly occurs between ages 16 to 50, although it is unclear whether these adults developed the disease after skeletal maturity or were undiagnosed as children.

 The prognosis is good for stable lesions (stage I and II) in juveniles with open growth plates; treated conservatively—typically without surgery—50% of cases will heal.
 Recovery in juveniles can be attributed to the bone's ability to repair damaged or dead bone tissue and cartilage in a process called bone remodeling.
-Open growth plates are characterized by increased numbers of undifferentiated chondrocytes (stem cells) which are precursors to both bone and cartilaginous tissue.
+Open growth plates are characterized by increased numbers of undifferentiated chondrocytes (stem cells), which are precursors to both bone and cartilaginous tissue.
 As a result, open growth plates allow for more of the stem cells necessary for repair in the affected joint.
 Unstable, large, full-thickness lesions (stage III and IV) or lesions of any stage found in the skeletally mature are more likely to fail non-operative treatment.
 These lesions offer a worse prognosis and surgery is required in most cases.

 Epidemiology

 OCD is a relatively rare disorder, with an estimated incidence of 15 to 30 cases per 100,000 persons per year.
 Widuchowski W et al. found OCD to be the cause of articular cartilage defects in 2% of cases in a study of 25,124 knee arthroscopies.
 Although rare, OCD is noted as an important cause of joint pain in active adolescents.
 The juvenile form of the disease occurs in children with open growth plates, usually between the ages 5 and 15 years and occurs more commonly in males than females, with a ratio between 2:1 and 3:1.
-However, OCD has become more common among adolescent females as they become more active in sports.
+OCD has become more common among adolescent females as they become more active in sports.
 The adult form, which occurs in those who have reached skeletal maturity, is most commonly found in people 16 to 50 years old.

 While OCD may affect any joint, the knee—specifically the medial femoral condyle in 75–85% of knee cases—tends to be the most commonly affected, and constitutes 75% of all cases.
 The elbow (specifically the capitulum of the humerus) is the second most affected joint with 6% of cases; the talar dome of the ankle represents 4% of cases.
 Less frequent locations include the patella, vertebrae, the femoral head, and the glenoid of the scapula.

 The oldest case of OCD was identified on the temporo-mandibular joint of the Qafzeh 9 fossil.